Measurement-based quantum computing with qudit stabilizer states: Qudit stabilizer state resources

 Applying the qutrit light-shift gate $G \left(\frac{2 \pi}{3} \right)$, which can be expressed via $(S_3^2 \otimes S_3^2) CZ_3$, results in the intrinsic Clifford gate

 which leaves $X_3$ invariant and conjugates $U_3 Z_3 U_3^\dagger = \omega_{3} X_3^{-1} Z_3$.
 Hence, the intrinsic gate allows for universal measurement-based quantum computing.

-The Pauli order of $U_3$ is three due to $(U_3)^3 = I_3$ so that we can transport qutrits with three subsequent $X$ measurements.
+The Pauli order of $U_3$ is three due to $(U_3)^3 \propto I_3$ so that we can transport qutrits with three subsequent $X$ measurements.
 Note that a qutrit cluster state resource requires four measurements for transport due to $(H_3)^4 = I_3$.
-In particular, this also makes the decomposition of single-qutrit unitaries and, thus, quantum information processing, less efficient for the qutrit cluster state than for the qutrit light-shift gate resource.
+In particular, this also makes the decomposition of single-qutrit unitaries and, thus, quantum information processing, more efficient for the qutrit cluster state if it imitates the qutrit light-shift gate resource intrinsic gate $S_3^2 H_3 S_3^2$ via adjusting measurement bases for two subsequent measurements.

 Applying the light-shift gate $G(\pi)$ on two ququarts creates a maximally entangled resource, characterized by the intrinsic gate